KDE/sink/docs/storage.md

 Each entity-value in the key-value store consists of the following individual buffers:

 * Metadata: metadata that is required for every entity (revision, ....)
+* Local: default storage buffer that is domain-type specific.
-* Resource: the buffer defined by the resource (synchronized properties, values that help for synchronization such as remoteId's)
+* Resource: the buffer defined by the resource (additional properties, values that help for synchronization)
-* Local-only: default storage buffer that is domain-type specific.

 ## Database
-### Storage Layout
+### Database Layout
 Storage is split up in multiple named databases that reside in the same database environment.

 ```
- $DATADIR/storage/$RESOURCE_IDENTIFIER/$BUFFERTYPE.main
-                                                $BUFFERTYPE.index.$INDEXTYPE
+ $DATADIR/storage/$RESOURCE_IDENTIFIER/
 ```

+* $BUFFERTYPE.main: The primary store for a type
+* $BUFFERTYPE.index.$PROPERTY: Secondary indexes
+* revisionType: Allows to lookup the type by revision to find the correct primary or secondary db's.
+* revisions: Allows to lookup the entity id by revision

 The resource can be effectively removed from disk (besides configuration), by deleting the directories matching `$RESOURCE_IDENTIFIER*` and everything they contain.